Year Of Jubilee - Anointing Of Liberty - Spirit of Liberty

-You are part of a royal priesthood of kings.
 The anointing on Christ is the same anointing that comes on you.
 That anointing is the anointing of liberty.
 When we talk about liberty, we are not just talking about liberty from the wages of sin and death but liberty —spirit, soul and body.

-When the Holy Ghost comes on you so does His anointing of liberty.
+When the Holy Spirit comes on you so does His anointing of liberty.
 He is the Spirit of Liberty.
 The spirit of liberty will attack any and all forms of bondage from addictions, sickness and even enslavement from Leviathan statism.
 Statism repudiates individualism and exalts the state as a god.
 Satan’s master strategy is to organize a society centralizing power under his demonic influence that turns men away from faith in God to faith in man’s secular humanistic state.
 Deliverance from the evil bondage of statism is found in the Exodus story.
 It spells out the deliverance of God’s covenant people from the wickedness of a government that progressively enslaved the people through debt servitude.

 Understanding the anointing conflicts with all forms of slavery including sickness, addictions, and debt servitude is difficult for some because their image of the anointing has been engineered through Christian television.
 Yet the biblical pattern from Genesis to Revelation reveals the anointing clashes with kingdoms of darkness.
 Paul described that clash as spiritual warfare against principalities and powers (Ephesians 6:12).